Fluffx/Nexus-Works/README.md

 This addon adds five elemental minotaurs to the game, as well as new weapons

 #### Kazumi's CAP:
-Adds new touhous and some powerful items to the game
+Adds new touhous and some powerful things to the game

 #### Nexus Alpha
 This is required if you were to run all addons together listed above.
 Nexus also adds more hard enemis and items.